 7. With which factor, a magnitude of creep doesn’t increase?

 c) Grain size

-Explanation: With decrease in grain size, magnitude of creep increases.
+Explanation: With a decrease in grain size, magnitude of creep increases.
 It is because grain boundaries become weak at elevated temperatures and start to slide.
-With increase in temperature, time and stress creep increases.
+With an increase in temperature, time and stress creep increases.

 8. Crosslinking in Polymers increases creep strength.

 Explanation: Highly cross linked Polymers show good strength and elastic modulus.
 Thus these resist plastic deformations at high temperatures.
 Hence these show high creep resistance.

 9. Which statement is correct regarding creep strength?

 a) Wrought materials have higher creep strength than cast materials